-What else would a story titled A Pair of Briefs be about but two lawyers?
-A light hearted legal comedy, the title (a double entrendre) refers to a piece of underwear and the legal documents making up the case to be tried by a barrister.
+Bit of humour about two lawyers of course.
+What else would a story titled A Pair of Briefs be about?
+A light-hearted legal comedy with a double entendre for the title referring to a piece of underwear and the legal documents making up the case to be tried by a barrister.

 The film has been variously publicised as: